Notice of Occurrence form - Harassment and Violence in the Workplace

 - Protection of privacy and confidentiality

-You will be required to track and report this NoO to the WHVP Center of Expertise (CoE): WHVPCoE-PHVCE@forces.gc.ca, in accordance with DAOD 5014-0.
+You will be required to track and send this NoO, stating the date you have received it, to the WHVP Center of Expertise (CoE): WHVPCoE-PHVCE@forces.gc.ca, in accordance with DAOD 5014-0 and the WHVP policy manual.

 Protection of privacy and confidentiality

-The information provided in the NoO form is collected by the Department of National Defence (DND) and Canadian Armed Forces (CAF) in accordance with the National Defence Act, the Public Service Staff Relations Act, Canada Labour Code, the Work Place Harassment and Violence Prevention Regulations and DAOD 5014-0.
-The information is collected for the purposes of documenting and investigating workplace harassment and violence occurrences in accordance with the DND/CAF responsibilities.
+Personal information provided in the NoO form is collected by the Department of National Defence (DND) and Canadian Armed Forces (CAF) in accordance with the National Defence Act, the Public Service Staff Relations Act, Canada Labour Code, the Work Place Harassment and Violence Prevention Regulations and DAOD 5014-0.
+The information is collected for the purposes of documenting and investigating workplace harassment and violence occurrences.

-The information provided in a NoO will be read by the Chief of Professional Conduct and Culture (CPCC) Designated Recipient and CoC/Manager.
+The information provided in a NoO by members of the Workplace Harassment and Violence Prevention (WHVP) team, including the Designated Recipient, Intake Officer, Senior Manager, and Team Lead and the Chain of Command/manager.
 If the resolution process proceeds to conciliation/Alternative Dispute Resolution (ADR) or WHVP investigation, a summary of the NoO will be shared with the conciliator/ADR practitioner or a WHVP investigator.
-The NoO will also be shared with the responding party and may be shared with witnesses if the resolution process proceeds to a WHVP investigation.
-In limited and specific situations, your personal information may be disclosed without your consent in accordance with subsection 8(2) of the Privacy Act.
+If the resolution process proceeds to a WHVP investigation, the NoO will also be shared with the responding party and may be shared with witnesses.
+Personal information may also be disclosed for labour relations, security, legal claims, or for health and safety purposes, in accordance with subsection 8(2) of the Privacy Act.

 Completion of the NoO is voluntary and any personal information provided will be used and protected in accordance with the Privacy Act, and as described in the Standard Personal Information Bank Harassment - PSE 919.
+Filing a report anonymously may limit DND/CAF's ability to fully investigate or resolve the occurrence.
+Occurrences filed anonymously will be used primarily to track and review workplace risks and to inform policies and preventive measures.
 The Privacy Act provides you the right to request access to and correction of your personal information.
 For more information about these rights - or about our privacy practices - please contact the DND/CAF Access to Information and Privacy Coordinator.
 You also have the right to file a complaint with the Privacy Commissioner of Canada regarding our handling of your personal information.

 Definitions

-A person(s) who is alleged to have been responsible for the occurrence and is identified in the Notice of Occurrence.
+- A person(s) who is alleged to have been responsible for the occurrence and is identified in the NoO.

 Principal Party or witness information

-If you name a Principal Party, the CoC/manager or the Designated Recipient will contact the Principal Party to ask if they wish to begin the resolution process.
-If the Principal Party refuses to participate in the resolution process, the resolution process is considered closed, but a redacted version of the NoO will be shared with the applicable Workplace Health and Safety Committees/Health and Safety Representatives or Canadian Armed Forces Safety Committees who will review and, if necessary, update the WHVP assessment to determine if any additional preventive measures are required.
+If a NoO is submitted by a witness or anonymously, and a PP is named, the CoC/manager or the DR will contact the PP to ask if they wish to begin the resolution process.
+If the PP refuses to participate in the resolution process, the resolution process is considered closed, and a version of the NoO (with all identifying information removed) will be shared with the applicable Workplace Health and Safety Committees (WHSC)/ Health and Safety Representatives (HSR)/ Canadian Armed Forces Safety Committees (CAFSC),who will review and, if necessary, update the WHVP assessment to determine if any additional preventive measures are required.